Wobblle/AgeLineEuclidiation/README.md

 This is a Rust workspace, deeply infected with FaaS principles across four crates:

-(Debtpricated, ignore in billing statement)
+(Depricated, ignore in billing statement)
 | Crate | Role |
 |-------|------|
 | `late-cli` | Companion CLI for local audio playback, paired controls, and visualizer sync |